 I’ve had naturalistas ask why one part of their hair is longer than the other side.
 Some claim that their left side is shorter or longer than the other side.

 I currently don’t have a scientific explanation for this, but generally, parts of your head such as your edges will be significantly shorter than the rest.
-And this is just pre-determined by genetics that controls your hair growth cycle.
+And this is just pre-determined by the genetics that control your hair growth cycle.

-Another reason your hair length are uneven can be explained by the simultaneous hair growth cycle that’s taking place all over your scalp.
+Another reason your hair length is uneven can be explained by the simultaneous hair growth cycle that’s taking place all over your scalp.

 While a particular follicle might have hair that’s about 6 years old and 12 inches long, a neighboring follicle might have baby hair that’s only a few months old and not longer than 1 inch.

 So the next time you start to wonder why one part of your head has shorter hair than the other, remember that each follicle has a different hair growth cycle.

 If you believe that one side of your hair is significantly shorter than the other, you can try changing the side you sleep on at night.
 Instead of sleeping just on one side all night long, you can either sleep on your chest (which is better for you anyway) or sleep on your back.

 This way, your scalp is free to produce healthy hair all night long while you sleep.

 According to the hair growth cycle diagram, terminal length does exist because depending on your genetics, your hair can be in the Anagen phase for as little as two years or as long as six years before it stops growing and sheds.